 With so many options available, finding the right back brace can be a challenge.
 It can be helpful to keep the following considerations in mind as you shop.

-Identify the source of the pain.
 This is hands down the most important step in finding a back brace that works.
 Those with occasional pain who are fairly certain of the cause will still need to select an appropriate brace.
 For example, if you suffer from mid- to upper-back pain and suspect the culprit is poor posture, consider a posture corrector to help straighten your shoulders.
-Those who frequently lift heavy objects and experience lower back pain as a result may benefit from wearing a supportive corset back brace.
+Those who frequently lift heavy objects and then experience lower back pain may benefit from wearing a supportive corset back brace.

 Depending on your needs, the following features can offer improved comfort and support.